BrunoPrincipi/TSA/README.md

 Pandas
 NumPy
 # Goals and Results
 In summary, this time series forecasting project focused on predicting quarterly retail sales with a dataset consisting of 112 data points.
-The univariate nature of the data revealed a clear seasonality trend, with peak sales occurring in the first quarters.
+The univariate nature of the data revealed a clear seasonality trend, with peak sales occurring in the second quarters.
 Three models—SARIMA 1, SARIMA 2, and LSTM—were deployed to capture and forecast sales patterns.
 SARIMA 1, with an order of (2,1,3),(0,1,1,4), demonstrated a Mean Absolute Error (MAPE) of 2.4.
 SARIMA 2, with an order of (1,1,0),(2,1,2,4), exhibited a lower MAPE of 0.95.
 The LSTM model, configured with a sequential architecture, showed a slightly higher MAPE around 3.5
 While SARIMA models did well in catching the seasonal trends, it's good to note that LSTM models usually work better with larger datasets, around 10,000 or more points.
 Still, its inclusion in the analysis served the purpose of experimentation, learning, and comparison.
 In conclusion, SARIMA models performed better here, but including LSTM allowed us to see how it stacks up in a scenario where it's not ideal.
 This comparison helps us understand which models might work best based on the data we have.
 Further tweaking and exploring different models could improve predictions, especially with more extensive datasets.